adityanayak20/todo-react-app/README.md

 # tailnode-todoapp
 Frontend Intern Assignment

-CLICK THE LINK BELOW FOR USING THE APP LIVE
+GOTO TO MASTER BRANCH TO CHECK THE CODE

-https://tailnode-todoapp.netlify.app/
+CLICK THE LINK BELOW FOR USING THE APP LIVE https://tailnode-todoapp.netlify.app/